dwslab/jRDF2Vec/README.md

 This parameter controls the minimum word count for the word2vec training.
 Unlike in the gensim defaults, this parameter is set to 1 by default because for knowledge graph embeddings, a vector for each node/arc is desired.
 - `-noVectorTextFileGeneration` | `-vectorTextFileGeneration`<br/>
 A switch which indicates whether a text file with the vectors shall be persisted on the disk.
 This is enabled by default.
 Use `-noVectorTextFileGeneration` to disable the file generation.
+- `-onlyTraining`<br/>
+If added to the call, this switch will deactivate the walk generation part so that only the training is performed.
+The parameter `-walkDirectory` must be set.
+If walk generation parameters are specified, they are ignored.

 ### Command-Line Interface (jRDF2Vec CLI) - Additional Services
 Besides generating walks and training embeddings, the CLI offers additional services which are described below.